ahsan112/Tutor-Group-Management-System/README.md

 ## This was part of the Information Engineering Module: Semester 2.

 ### Objective:
-> The objective was to create a desktop application of a tutor group management system for the university to allow a mixture of students both under graduates and post graduates to be assigned to tutor groups with a tutor.
+> The objective was to create a desktop application of a tutor group management system for the university to allow a mixture of students both undergraduates and postgraduates to be assigned to tutor groups with a tutor.